meysius/docs/docker/README.md

 spec:
   ...
   ports:
-    - port: 3050           # a port for other pods to access the target pod
+    - port: 3050           # a port for other pods to access what this service points to
       targetPort: 3000     # the port on target pod to receive traffic
       nodePort: 31515      # a port of node that is exposed to outer word (must be betweek 30000 to 32767) ...